In the box - and how to store it

-*Leeks- Leave in an open container in the crisper wrapped in a damp cloth or in a shallow cup of water on the counter (just so the very bottom of the stem has water).
+*Leeks- These large alliums are rather mild in flavor and simply melt to perfection when sautéed.
+Use in soups, stir-fries, or in place of onions in other dishes for a delicious and more subtle flavor.
+Save the dark green tops for making vegetable stock!
+Leave in an open container in the crisper wrapped in a damp cloth or in a shallow cup of water on the counter (just so the very bottom of the stem has water).
 Will last at least a week.

 Turnips- If the turnips came with tops (the leaves still on), and you plan on using the tops, cut off the leaves, bag them separately, and refrigerate the roots unwashed in a plastic bag.
 They should keep anywhere from 1 to 2 weeks in the refrigerator.
 Eat the leaves within 3 days.